/ Mount Joy Township Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your workplace injury results in a permanent disability, you may be able to receive ongoing financial support under Pennsylvania law.
-These entitlements are intended to compensate for the ongoing effects of your injury on your future employment potential.
+If your workplace injury causes a long-term impairment, you may be entitled to additional benefits under Pennsylvania law.
+These benefits are meant to make up for the lasting impact of your injury on your capacity to earn a living.

 Types of permanent disability benefits: